DDTRobot/TITA-Development-Manual/pages/TITA-Tower.md

 ### 1.2 Environmental Configuration

 - **TITA Tower's ROS_DOMAIN_ID defult value is 42**，to implement multi-machine interaction, you need to set the ROS_DOMAIN_ID on the debugging machine to 42 as well.
 After setting it, execute source ~/.bashrc.
-- If you are using TITA in conjunction with Tower, you need to properly configure the ROS2 environment for TITA.
-For detailed operations, please refer to the relevant documentation《[Ubuntu System Flashing Process](https://tita-ubuntu-manual-english.readthedocs.io/en/latest/pages/ubuntu-flash.html)》

 #### 1.2.1 Testing Device Communication